ga-wdi-quizzes/week-08/README.md

 Which of the following demonstrates the best usage of `ng-app`? **Explain your answer.**

 **Your answer:**
-A, because the html tag is a valid place to place ng-app, whereas the head is not, and in answer C, the app needs to be defined before the ui-sref directive, as it depends on the ui.router injection in the app.
+A, because the html tag is a reasonable place to put ng-app – it's the outter wrapper, so inheritance works as intended – placing it in the head tag would mean that directives could only be used in the head, which doesn't make much sense.
+In answer C, the app needs to be defined in a tag that wraps around the ui-sref directive, as it depends on the ui.router injection in the app.
 > ...

 ### A: